Loading lesson…

 If you want to be a software engineer: In high school, take AP CS, build and ship something (an app, a website, a Discord bot).
 In college, CS or self-taught + portfolio both work — bootcamps still place well if the curriculum is AI-native.
 Contribute to open source.
 Publish your projects publicly.
 Apply to internships in your junior year.
 The barrier is not credentials; it is the ability to read a large codebase, reason about tradeoffs, and ship working software.
 AI has lowered the barrier to *writing* code.
 The bar for *engineering* — judgment, architecture, communication — has gone up.

-What is the core idea behind "Software Engineer in 2026: Coding With AI Is the Default"?
+What is the main idea of "Software Engineer in 2026: Coding With AI Is the Default"?

-Which best describes the scope of "Software Engineer in 2026: Coding With AI Is the Default"?
+Which action would help you apply "Software Engineer in 2026: Coding With AI Is the Default" responsibly?